 The Living Room

-We set a corner in the living room for play with an activity center, doll house, Lego and and a couple of dolls.
+We set a corner in the living room for play with an activity center, dollhouse, Lego, and a couple of dolls.
 These activities are there to encourage free open-ended play.
-It also has a display of her art work and a sun catcher.
+It also has a display of her artwork and a suncatcher.

-There is also a tunnel, couple of balls and a CD player for gross motor activities.
-There are usually three disks available for her to choose from – with relaxing music, dance music and children’s songs.
-I plan to add a disks with audio stories once she is a bit older.
-She knows how to turn CD player on and off, change volume and swap disks.
+There is also a tunnel, a couple of balls, and a CD player for gross motor activities.
+There are usually three disks available for her to choose from – relaxing music, dance music, and children’s songs.
+I plan to add disks with audio stories once she is a bit older.
+She knows how to turn the CD player on and off, change the volume, and swap disks.

 The Outside Area

-Outside area is for sandpit play, painting, crafts and water play.
+The outside area is for sandpit play, painting, crafts, and water play.
 We turned a wooden garden bed into a sandpit.